After using this shampoo, my hair felt great but fine hair became limp until I reduced conditioner.

 People who viewed this article also viewed

-I love this plain shampoo for its simplicity and effectiveness—no frills, just great hair days.
+I love this shampoo for its gentle scent and long clean retention.

 Related articles